LostArtefacts/TRX/docs/tr1/README.md

 - expanded maximum texture pages from 32 to 128
 - expanded maximum vertices of a single drawable object from 1500 to unlimited
 - expanded the number of visible enemies from 8 to 32
+- expanded the number of static mesh slots from 50 to 256
 - ported audio decoding library to ffmpeg
 - ported video decoding library to ffmpeg
 - ported image decoding library to ffmpeg